Aviadvigatel PD-14

 The Aviadvigatel PD-14 (Авиадвигатель ПД-14) is a wide family of high-bypass turbofan engines that was developed by Aviadvigatel to power the Yakovlev MC-21 twin-jet airliner.
 Previously known as the PS-12, it is a 14 tf (30,865 lbf) thrust powerplant that allegedly features many new technologies.
 The goal of the program was to develop a modern fuel efficient power plant capable of competing with modern Western engines.

-A substantial focus has been placed on fuel economy, emissions and international serviceability, areas of traditional weakness for Russian engines such as the Aviadvigatel PS-90.
-The engines certification testing remains ongoing in 2025, however current performance claims put the engine on par with the CFM International LEAP and about 5% behind the Pratt & Whitney PW1000G in fuel economy.
+During development, a substantial focus was placed on fuel economy, emissions and international serviceability, areas of traditional weakness for Russian engines such as the Aviadvigatel PS-90.
+The engine's certification-testing is ongoing in 2026.
+Current performance and economy claims put the engine on par with the CFM International LEAP and about 5% behind the Pratt & Whitney PW1000G in fuel economy.